The writer Annie Dillard says, “How we spend our days is, of course, how we spend our lives.”

 Yet we let our weeks happen to us instead of proactively designing our time.
 We don’t block off our calendars to do heads-down, focused work.
 We participate in meetings without clear agendas or purposes.
 We work without a plan.
 We let the constant barrage of notifications distract us.
 We convince ourselves that our busy work is our most important work, even when we know better.

 The fundamental building block of a workweek is how each individual spends their time.
 But surprisingly, little attention is dedicated to how we design our hours and workweeks.
 For example, when do you do your best work?
 How many meetings should you schedule on your calendar?
 Do you allow notifications and respond immediately, or do you turn notifications off to work uninterrupted?

-Here are four steps to design your week
+Try these four steps to design your week.

 Put everything you do on your calendar for two weeks, from meetings and time blocks for emails to special projects and preparing for upcoming meetings; then conduct a time audit by reflecting on the data.